 A toddler.

-I know adults who, after a couple drinks, can’t do this.
+I know adults who, after a couple of drinks, can’t do this.

-Initially this caused a great deal of concern and frustration, but we had an epiphany: this is about him learning a skill.
+Initially, this caused great concern and frustration, but we had an epiphany: this is about him learning a skill.
 It’s not about us.

 Our job is to guide and encourage him.
 We empowered him and within weeks he was disappearing into the bathroom and announcing to the world his successes.
 (We still have to help clean up … I doubt the cleaning of poop, literal or figurative, will ever end.)